BarneyShi/Blog/source/_posts/word-search.md

 - backtracking
 ---
 **`Note:`**
+- Update:
+  - Use only `DFS` is not enough, because from one point, we can go multiple ways, what if one way is not correct, but the other is correct?
+We must return from the wrong way, and redirect to the correct way.
+Hence `backtracking`.
 - This is a `DFS + backtracking` problem.
 - Intialize `path` with `path[word[0]]`.
 - Call `dfs()` from `board[i][j] = word[0]`.